Know when to fold ‘em

 At Herreid Livestock Auction, it's been business as usual, but if it doesn't rain soon, that all could change.

-"We've seen a few more pairs than normal selling, but we haven't seen a huge influx of cows being sold yet," said JR Scott, a field rep and manager at Herreid Livestock Auction in Herreid, S.D.
+"We've seen a few more pairs than normal selling, but we haven't seen a huge influx of cows being sold yet," said JR Scott, a field rep and manager at Herein Livestock Auction in Herein, S.D.
 "We haven't seen a panic yet, but there's a lot of guys worrying about a drought right now."

 Herreid Livestock marketed 400-500 pairs last week, but Scott says they were mostly older culls and odds and ends.